qcri-social/AIDR/Manager.md

 ## Back-end

 The aidr-manager module has a back-end that interacts with [aidr-db-manager](DB Manager) to maintain data about each of the collections.
+The back-end also issues calls to all the other modules of AIDR.

 # Technologies